Preserving property pending the outcome of a case or foreclosure.

 - “The Money Store v.
 Commercial Mortgage & Assoc.,” North Carolina Guilford County Superior Court (Ponzi scheme involving in excess of $3 million).

-Christy Myatt, Chair of the firm's Bankruptcy Practice Group, served on the Rules Committee for the NC Business Court where she was instrumental in creating new receivership procedures for the court.
+Christy Myatt, former Chair of the firm's Bankruptcy Practice Group, served on the Rules Committee for the NC Business Court where she was instrumental in creating new receivership procedures for the court.

 Litigation and Asset Pursuit